happy young woman wearing exercise clothing walking on a path through trees in autumn

 Pair this with an impressive list of conditions and treatment options and you've got a contender for the UK's 'most complete' mental health cover.

-Want to know how other insurers' mental health cover stacks up against Bupa?
-Then look out for our next article, where we'll look at the mental health cover offered by Vitality.
+Want to know how other insurers’ mental health cover stacks up against Vitality?
+Read our article on what does Vitality offer in terms of mental health cover?

 Disclaimer: This information is general and what is best for you will depend on your personal circumstances.
 Please speak with a financial adviser or do your own research before making a decision.